-When you add an OGC WMS layer to a map, you can choose to add all the layers in the service or select the layers you want to add.
+When you add an OGC WMS layer to a map in Map Viewer or in Map Viewer Classic, you can choose to add all the layers in the service or select the layers you want to add.
 If you add all the layers in the service, all the layers are added to the map, but only the first layer is displayed.
 To turn on the other layers, click the Contents button, click the OGC WMS layer name, and check the boxes next to the layers you want to appear in the map.
 You can also control which layers in your OGC WMS service appear on the map by choosing the layers you want when adding the OGC WMS as an item or updating the item.

-You can also add WMS layers to Scene Viewer from My Content or from the Gallery.
+You can also add WMS layers to Scene Viewer.
 After adding a WMS layer, you can view the legend and configure pop-ups, save the layer in a scene, and share it.

 Add OGC WMTS layers

 Each layer in an OGC WMTS service contains a set of cached images and can have a different tiling scheme than the other available layers in the WMTS service.
-You should only add the layers that your map audience needs to see because a lot of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
-To help maximize the performance of your map, Map Viewer has you select a specific layer to add from your WMTS service.
-You can add more than one layer, but you need to go back through the process of adding the WMTS to your map.
+Only add the layers that your map audience needs to see, because a large number of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
+To help maximize the performance of your map, select a specific layer to add from your WMTS service.
+You can add more than one layer in Map Viewer or in Map Viewer Classic, but you must go back through the process of adding the WMTS to your map.

-When adding WMTS as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
-If you want to add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.
+When adding a WMTS service as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
+To add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.

-You can also add WMTS layers to Scene Viewer from My Content or from the Gallery.
+You can also add WMTS layers to Scene Viewer.

 Secure OGC services

 OGC WFS, WMS, and WMTS services secured with web-tier authentication, such as Integrated Windows Authentication (IWA), a public key infrastructure (PKI), Basic, or Digest access authentication, are supported.
 OGC WFS, WMS, and WMTS services secured with token-based authentication are not supported.
 Configure support for OGC services secured with web-tier authentication by adding the server hosting the services to your organization’s list of trusted servers.
-The server on which the OGC services are running must support Cross-Origin Resource Sharing (CORS); otherwise, the OGC layers will not function as expected in your portal.
+The server on which the OGC services are running must support Cross-Origin Resource Sharing (CORS); otherwise, the OGC layers will not function as expected in the portal.
 Additionally, you must configure CORS to allow the specific domains that will communicate with the server, such as your ArcGIS Enterprise portal domain.
-If you will access the secure OGC service with Internet Explorer, you may need to add the domain of your organization’s trusted servers to your browser’s trusted sites list.

-Once you've added the server to the list of trusted servers, you can add your OGC services to Map Viewer or as an item.
+After you add the server to the list of trusted servers, you can add your OGC services to the map or as an item.
 If authentication is necessary, users adding or viewing secured OGC layers will be prompted to enter their credentials.

-The following are the current limitations of using OGC layers in Map Viewer:
+The following are the current limitations of using OGC layers in ArcGIS Enterprise:

 - You cannot edit features or add token-based secure OGC layers.

-- If the portal website is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer and the website (WMS only); otherwise, internal OGC WMS layers are not supported.
+- If ArcGIS Enterprise is installed on the same network as an OGC WMS layer, the OGC WMS layer will be accessible in Map Viewer Classic and the website (WMS only); otherwise, internal OGC WMS layers are not supported.

-- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the Map Viewer basemap gallery).
-Your portal administrator may have changed the default basemaps.
-Check with your administrator if you have issues using Map Viewer basemaps with your OGC layer.
+- When in the same map, WFS, WMS, and WMTS layers and the basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
+The organization administrator may have changed the default basemaps.
+Check with your administrator if you have issues using basemaps with an OGC layer.

 - OGC WMS group layers are not supported.

-- Refresh on OGC WMS layers only works if the WMS service honors standard HTTP caching rules.
+- Refresh on OGC WMS layers only works if the WMS service honors standard HTTPS caching rules.

-- If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to Map Viewer again or re-create the WMS item.
+- If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to the map again or re-create the WMS item.
 Some WMS layers do not support pop-ups.